 And last but not least – Do not forget to visit the Art Market, when in Berlin.

-The blogging of INDIVUE started from India in 2005 and by the year 2015 a huge amount of Indian sights has been blogged and vlogged, according to European standards.
+INDIVUE started as a travelblog from Mumbai, India, in 2005 and by the year 2019 a huge amount of Indian sights has been blogged according to European standards.

-All the articles below are related to India, Indian cities and Indian sights, etc. Also travel tips and over 500 other blog- and vlog articles about India and Indian culture.
-Written, photographed and published in INDIVUEs Finnish and English websites during the past 13 years.
+Listed below you will find links to articles related to India, Indian cities and Indian sights, in addition to travel tips and over 500 other photo and video articles about India and Indian culture.

 Gokarn, also written as Gokarna, is a small village in the West coast of India, in the state of Karnataka, which is a neighboring state to Goa.
 Gokarn is located some 145km towards South from Goa, and it is a religiously significant place for Hindus, which is why it is very common to see there pilgrims dressed in black.